spongeexamples/2-Plugin-Lifecycle/README.md

 Basic Plugin
 ======

-Explains the lifecycle stages of a plugin.
+Explains all the lifecycle steps of a plugin.